hporro/IncrementalDelaunay/README.md

 ## Getting Started

-These instructions will get you a copy of the homework up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-To run my homework, you will need to have installed glfw library in your computer.
-If you have a ubuntu distro, oyu only need to run:
+To run the project, you will need to have installed glfw library in your computer.
+If you have a ubuntu distro, you only need to run:

 ```
 sudo apt-get install libglfw3
 sudo apt-get install libglfw3-dev
 ```

-Other than that, you only need a graphics card capable to run OpenGL 3.2 core profile, CMake (version 3.1 or more) and a C++ compiler capable to compile C++11.
+Other than that, you only need a graphics card capable to run OpenGL 3.2 core profile, CMake (version 3.1 or more) and a C++ compiler capable to compile C++11 (g++-4.8 or more works).

 ### Installing